Johnny Mercer (politician): Military career

 In June 2003, Mercer was commissioned as a second lieutenant in the Royal Artillery after graduating from Royal Military Academy, Sandhurst.
 He was promoted to lieutenant in April 2005.
 He passed the All Arms Commando Course and served mostly with 29 Commando Regiment Royal Artillery and 3rd Regiment Royal Horse Artillery.
 He was promoted to captain in April 2008.
-He served three tours in Afghanistan: as a liaison and training officer with Afghan forces; attached to a Special Forces unit; and as a co-ordinator of artillery and air strikes in support of ground operations.
+He served three tours in Afghanistan: as a liaison and training officer with Afghan forces; attached to a special forces unit; and as a co-ordinator of artillery and air strikes in support of ground operations.
 Mercer retired from military service in December 2013.

-In June 2017, two years after becoming an MP, Mercer published We Were Warriors: One Soldier's Story of Brutal Combat, a memoir of his upbringing and army service, especially his time in Afghanistan.
+In 2017, two years after becoming an MP, Mercer published We Were Warriors: One Soldier's Story of Brutal Combat, a memoir of his upbringing and army service, especially his time in Afghanistan.

 Political career

 Member of Parliament

-Mercer has said publicly that he had not been politically active in his younger years and the first time he voted was for himself when he first ran for office.
+Mercer has said that he was not politically active in his younger years and the first time he voted was for himself when he first stood for office.
 He said that he entered politics with a view to improving the care of veterans and felt that he was a Conservative because he regarded the "massive welfare state that saps the ambition and drive of a younger generation" as a problem.
 After contacting ex-military Conservative MP Bob Stewart, he was selected as the Conservative Party candidate for Plymouth Moor View two months after leaving the army in February 2014.

 Mercer has said he was largely responsible for organising his own campaign "on the cheap".
 To raise funds, he worked on building sites and appeared in a Dove shower gel advertisement.

 At the 2015 general election, Mercer was elected as MP for Plymouth Moor View, winning with 37.6% of the vote and a majority of 1,026.
 Mercer delivered his maiden speech in the House of Commons on 1 June 2015, stating his "main missions" in Parliament to be improving provision for mental health and support for war veterans.
 He has been critical of the Iraq Historic Allegations Team.

 Mercer was opposed to Brexit prior to the 2016 EU referendum.
 He later said that the result to leave should be respected.